crate/crate/docs/appendices/release-notes/unreleased.rst

 Resiliency improvements
 -----------------------

+- Allow user to limit the number of threads on a single shard that may be merging at once via the :ref:`merge.scheduler.max_thread_count
+  <merge.scheduler.max_thread_count>` table parameter.

 - Some ``ALTER TABLE`` operations now internally invoke a single cluster state update instead of multiple cluster state updates, making it more resilient as there is no longer a window where the cluster state could be inconsistent.